Best Ways To Get Rid of Ants

 House Plants and Planters: Especially those grown and stored in the UK.

-Utility Points: Through conduit containing water and electric etc.
+Utility Points: Through conduit containing water and electricity etc.

 Damaged Mortar: Through gaps in the faulty, damaged or soft mortar.